If you live in a hurricane prone area, preparing your boat for a hurricane is something you must know how to do.

 Place heavy concrete blocks behind the wheels of your trailer, and deflate tires completely.
 If placed on jack stands, make sure your boat has extra jack stands, at least three or four on each side for boats under 30’ and five or six for larger boats.
 The jack stands must be supported by plywood and chained together.

-It is best to strap your boat to secure anchors, such as eyes set in concrete or helical anchors drilled into the ground.
+When preparing your boat for a hurricane, it is best to strap your boat to secure anchors, such as eyes set in concrete or helical anchors drilled into the ground.
 Helical anchors, even in soil, hold thousands of times stronger than mushroom anchors and other types.

 Straps with little or no stretch work best (Aramid Kevlar, Twaron, Technora, Nomex); ordinary nylon line stretches, so is not a good option.